Flexibility at work: not just a summer perk

 At its core, flexible work is about give and get

 Great organisations trust people to deliver their best work and give them the autonomy to manage life’s demands in return.
+And this is a very real employee engagement challenge if brands are going to drive productivity, because businesses need to engage people from ALL walks of life – not just a few.

 Employers who want to lead the way should stop treating flexibility as a seasonal favour and start recognising it as a core part of their EVP and people strategy.
 One that respects people’s whole lives and acknowledges that flexibility doesn’t have to be earned.